 Ani Gompa

-The formal name of this monastery is Kunsamnamdoling Gompa, but it is more popularly called Ani Gompa, as the Buddhist nuns (ani) run the monk here.
+The formal name of this monastery is Kunsamnamdoling Gompa, but it is more popularly called Ani Gompa, as the Buddhist nuns (ani) run the monks here.

 Makaibari Tea Garden

 The Makaibari Tea Garden is famous throughout the world for its organic tea and the unique management practice of its owner Mr Raja Banerjee.
 Although Mr Banerjee no longer owns the garden, his legacy still runs strong in the garden.
-The Makaibari Tea Garden can be located through Pankhabari road.
+The Makaibari Tea Garden can be located on Pankhabari Road.
 The garden also offers tea tourism options for visitors.

 Netaji Subash Chandra Bose Museum

-This Museum is located a few kilometres before Kurseong on the Hill cart road towards Siliguri at a place called Giddapahar.
-The Museum is located on a bungalow where Netaji Subash Bose stayed at one time and the house used to belong to the elder brother of Netaji Subash Bose.
+This Museum is located a few kilometers before Kurseong on the Hill cart road towards Siliguri at a place called Giddapahar.
+The Museum is located in a bungalow where Netaji Subash Bose stayed at one time and the house used to belong to the elder brother of Netaji Subash Bose.

 Ambootia Tea Garden

-Ambootia Tea garden can be reached through a road that starts near Cochrane place.
+Ambootia Tea Garden can be reached through a road that starts near Cochrane Place.
 There is a temple in the garden that offers a beautiful view of the surrounding hills.
-You can continue to drive on the same road for a few more kilometres to reach the Balasun river.
+You can continue to drive on the same road for a few more kilometers to reach the Balasun River.

-The other important road around here is the Old cart road.
+The other important road around here is the Old Cart Road.
 This road originates at Kurseong town and goes straight up to Dowhill and then runs almost parallel to the Hill cart road till Bagora, at Bagora the old cart road again comes down and meets Hill cart road at a place called Dilaram.
 Very few vehicles ply through this route and it is an excellent area for tourists’ activity.
 You can take a walk among the fir and birch trees through peaceful villages enjoying excellent views of the plains as well as the Kanchenjunga.
-Villages in this area are also witnessing a boost in village tourism as a number of the village such as Bagora, Chatakpur and Chimney have come into the tourism map.
+Villages in this area are also witnessing a boost in village tourism as a number of the villages such as Bagora, Chatakpur, and Chimney have come onto the tourism map.